 Interior Design works within a standards program for finishes and furniture to insure that institutional as well as individual needs are achieved.
 Required building, safety and accessibility codes are incorporated into design solutions along with consideration for durability and a fiscally responsible approach to design.

-**The process for repairing or replacing patient room furiture is found below.
+**The process for repairing or replacing patient room furniture is found below.
 Printable instructions can be found here.**

 In order to provide efficient service, the process of notification, proper identification, pick up, repair/ replacement and proper return will be tasks shared by various departments.
 Each participant in the process must do their part in order to provide the best possible service.

 The maintenance foremen review new work requests on a regular basis.
 They will approve and assign this work order to one of their staff.
 The maintenance staff will respond within 24 hours of the request, locate the furniture and assess its status.
 The maintenance person will repair the furniture onsite if possible.
 If onsite repair is not possible, they will remove the furniture to the Maintenance shop for service.
 Maintenance staff will notify the clerk that the furniture is being removed.
-A replacement will be provided for the repaired item.
+A replacement will be provided for the repaired item, if one is available.

 Once in the repair shop, a repair feasibility assessment will be made.
 If the furniture can be safely repaired, the repair will be completed and returned to stock for later use.
 Some furniture may be under warranty, so no cost will be assessed to the requestor.
 If the furniture cannot be safely repaired, the piece will be discarded.
-Issues of reupholstery can be addressed via the Campus Upholstery Shop at 6-3928 or Facilities Interior Design at 3-6452.
+Issues of reupholstery can be addressed to the Campus Upholstery Shop at 6-3928.
 Maintenance will keep a record of those discarded items to insure that appropriate stock is maintained.

-If a unit believes they have too much furniture in a patient room for efficient operations, contact the Unit Host on your floor and they will contact Interior Design (763-6452) for arranging a pick up.
-Furniture will be stored and a return can be requested by the Unit Host.
+If a unit believes they have too much furniture in a patient room for efficient operations, contact the Unit Host on your floor to arrange for pick up.
+Transportation and storage costs will be the responsibility of the department.
 Do not send patient recliners to Property Disposition.

 In the interest of maintaining a professional environment for our patients, inpatient furniture should not be written on or labeled with marking pens.
 The item being repaired may not be returned to the unit of origin.
 If the furniture is an office item, the department will be notified in the event the piece cannot be repaired or does not fall under warranty.
-Departments can reorder furniture at their own cost via NBS-online (http://nbs.yourensync.com/login.aspx) or call Facilities Interior Design at 763-6452.
-For the Cardiovascular Center, contact Herman Miller at WorkSquared firstname.lastname@example.org).
+Departments can reorder furniture at their own cost through NBS (sturnbull@yourNBS.com) for Steelcase products.
+For the Cardiovascular Center and Herman Miller products, contact Marx Moda (firstname.lastname@example.org).